Moosa Moolla: Political life

-In December 1956 Mosie, along with 155 others, was arrested on the charge of high treason.
-He also recalls the support and acts of solidarity with the accused.
+In December 1956, Mosie, along with 155 others, was arrested on the charge of high treason.
+He also recalled the support and acts of solidarity with the accused.
 Money for the bail was raised within hours.
-The women provided two meals everyday for five years, for all the accused, especially Mrs Thayanagie Pillay and Dr Zainab Asvat.
+The women provided two meals everyday for five years, for all the accused, especially Mrs. Thayanagie Pillay and Dr Zainab Asvat.

 Mosie was one of thirty - including Nelson Mandela, Helen Joseph, Ahmed Kathrada and Walter Sisulu - to stand trial for the entire period until 1961.
 Despite the prosecutors believing that they had a strong chance of conviction, they were all acquitted in March 1961, after being on trial for five years.
 On 10 May 1963 Mosie was amongst the first to be detained under the newly promulgated 90-day detention law.
 He was held in solitary confinement at Marshall Square Police Station.
 He later escaped from the police station along with Abdulhay Jassat, Harold Wolpe and Arthur Goldreich.

 Mosie then left the country illegally, and made his way to Dar es Salaam, Tanganyika (now Tanzania) which housed the exiled leadership of the African National Congress (ANC).

-In 1964 Mosie joined Umkhonto we Sizwe and in 1965 was sent for a year to Odessa in the then-Soviet Union for military training.
-His was the second unit to be sent to Odessa and his group included Josiah Jele (who served on the ANC’s National Executive Committee [NEC]), Peter Tladi and Jacqueline Molefe who, after 1994, became a major general in the South African National Defence Force (SANDF).
-In 1966, after Odessa, Mosie went to Moscow for a six-month stint in intelligence training.
-On his return to Dar es Salaam, he continued his work within the ANC’s Department of Publicity and Information as editor of the ANC’s news journal Spotlight on South Africa.
+In 1964, Mosie joined Umkhonto we Sizwe and in 1965 was sent for a year to Odesa Ukraine in the then-Soviet Union for military training.
+His was the second unit to be sent to Odesa and his group included Josiah Jele (who served on the ANC's National Executive Committee [NEC]), Peter Tladi and Jacqueline Molefe who, after 1994, became a major general in the South African National Defence Force (SANDF).
+In 1966, after Odesa, Mosie went to Moscow for a six-month stint in intelligence training.
+On his return to Dar es Salaam, he continued his work within the ANC's Department of Publicity and Information as editor of the ANC's news journal Spotlight on South Africa.

-From the time of his escape in 1963 until 1968 the apartheid state denied Mosie’s wife, Zubeida, and their children, Tasneem and Azaad, passports.
+From the time of his escape in 1963 until 1968, the apartheid state denied Mosie's wife, Zubeida, and their children, Tasneem and Azaad, passports.
 Finally in 1968, they were granted passports and travelled by train to Lusaka, Zambia.